Numerical Simulation of 2.5-Set of Iterated Ito Stochastic Integrals of Multiplicities 1 to 5 From the Taylor-Ito

 \section{Conclusions}

 In this paper, the efficient mean-square approximation procedures for the iterated Ito stochastic integrals of multiplicities 1 to 5 that are based on the multiple Fourier--Legendre series have been developed.
-These results can be used for implementing numerical methods with a strong convergence of order 2.5 for the Ito SDEs with multidimensional non-additive noises.
+These results can be used for the implementation of the numerical method (\ref{4.45}) with the strong order 2.5 of convergence for the Ito SDEs with multidimensional non-commutative noises.